steveberardi/starplot/docs/reference-styling.md

 ## Built-in Plot Styles

-Starplot has five built-in styles:
+Starplot has five built-in styles (all imported from `starplot.styles`):

-TODO
+- `GRAYSCALE` - Optimized for printing in grayscale (the default for `ZenithPlot`)

+- `BLUE` - Grayish blue colors

+- `CHALK` - Low saturation/contrast

+- `RED` - Everything red

+- `MAP_BLUE` - Similar to the `BLUE` style, but more tailored for maps (the default for `MapPlot`)

 ## Extending an Existing PlotStyle

-If there's an existing [PlotStyle][starplot.PlotStyle] that you just want to make some minor changes to, the easiest way to do that is through the PlotStyle's `extend` method.
-Here's an example of using it to create a new style that uses a different font for stars' Bayer labels:
+If there's an existing [PlotStyle][starplot.PlotStyle] that you just want to make some minor changes to, then you can use the PlotStyle's `extend` method.

+Here's an example of extending the `MAP_BLUE` style to use a different font for Bayer labels of stars:

 ```python
 from starplot.styles import MAP_BLUE